 Facial Fat Grafting Philadelphia

-Facial fat grafting/transfer performed in the New Jersey area is a state of the art 3-dimensional approach to facial rejuvenation.
+Facial fat grafting performed in New Jersey and the greater Philadelphia area is a state of the art 3-dimensional approach to facial rejuvenation.
 While most facial cosmetic procedures involve subtraction or removal of sagging skin, this technique involves addition and augmentation of specific facial structures.
 One of the key components to facial aging is 3-dimensional volume loss.

 Often times this aspect of facial aging is overlooked.
 Thinking of the face as a balloon, as one lets air out of a balloon the walls of the balloon lose their tension and become lax.
 In a similar fashion, the facial skeleton loses volume in the form of decreased facial fat and bone density.
 Facial fat grafting/transfer procedures seek to restore the facial volume of specific facial structures to allow for a more youthful, and overall healthy appearance.